The next MAST Workshop will be

 It is that time of year again - the National Museum of the Great Lakes and the Maritime Archaeological Survey Team's Archaeology Training Workshop!

-This year our workshop will be on April 28-29, 2018 and a weekend in May, 2018.
+This year our workshop will be on April 28-29, 2018 and May 19 OR 20, 2018.
 The weekend in April will be classroom instruction and hands on practice and will take place at the National Museum of the Great Lakes in Toledo, Ohio.
 The in water practice, in May, will be in White Star Quarry.

 There are two levels of training: Basic and Advanced.
 The Basic class is open to anyone who is interested in shipwreck archaeology and is over 16 years of age.
 The Advanced class is open to people that have previously taken the basic class.
-Details about the levels of training will be out soon.
+Details about the levels of training can be found at http://www.inlandseas.org/event/nautical-archaeology-workshop-2-2/

 MARITIME ARCHAEOLOGICAL SURVEY TEAM